 Your employer may avoid paying for your time only if all of the following criteria are met:

 If you are paid by the hour, then you must be paid one and one-half times your regular rate of pay when you work more than 40 hours during a workweek.

 Many hospitals, nursing homes, and healthcare agencies try to avoid paying overtime by not recording all of your hours, by deducting time for breaks that you never actually took, or by asking you to work “off-the-clock.”
 These are all illegal practices that cheat you out of your wages.

 Some hospitals and nursing homes may qualify for an “80 and 8” rule.
 Under this rule, your right to overtime is based on working 80 hours during a two-week period.
 For example, if your employer qualifies for the 80 and 8 rule, and you work 35 hours during week one and 45 hours during week two, then you are not entitled to overtime pay because you worked 80 hours during a two-week period.

 The 80 and 8 rule only applies if there is a prior agreement with your hospital or nursing home.
 It also requires that you be paid at your overtime rate when you work more than 8 hours in a single day.

 The wage and hour laws can be very confusing, especially for nurses, physical therapists, and other healthcare workers.
 If you believe that your employer may not be paying you everything you have earned, you should consult with an experienced employment attorney to understand your rights.
 You may have a claim for substantial damages.

-Call us at (212) 601-2728 or complete ther contact form on this page to schedule a free and confidential consultation with an experienced employment lawyer.
+Call us today at (212) 601-2728 to schedule a free and confidential consultation with an experienced employment lawyer.